2007 Britcar 24 Hour: Report

 The #67 Honda takes the Class 3 lead from Team Thrush as they frantically try to fix the car to make the finish.
 Greensall, in an effort to catch the Mosler, sets the fastest lap but in doing so picks up two separate punctures.
 The drops him out of any contention for third in GT3 and into the clutches of the charging #26 GTS BMW.
 The Chad Motorsport team struggle to remove a wheel during the pit stop, causing them to drop behind GTS Motorsport, 911virgin.com Porsche and TJH Motorsport Honda, falling to 9th place.
 After a tedious repair job, which lost them the Class 3 lead, Team Thrush are finally able to send their functional Honda Integra Type-R, rejoining in Class 3.
 With half an hour to go, Campbell-Walter brings in the BMW, 29 laps clear of the next car, the win already in their hands.
 Chad Motorsport still struggle with their #15 car as the 964 Porsche takes 9th place.
 The Saxon Motorsport team hit trouble during their battle with Team Top Gear, relieving.
 Finally, the Chad Motorsport Porsche 997 GT3 Cup leaves the pit lane just as the Apex Motorsport Jaguar does after a pit stop longer than usual.
 Jamie Campbell-Walter takes a relatively easy second consecutive win for the Duller Motorsport team.
 The Rollcentre Mosler takes 2nd place, having maintained its 3 lap advantage on the Paragon Porsche which ends up in a very good 3rd place overall, and the GTC class win, in a 2002 Carrera Cup car.
 All three Moslers, as well as the Chad Porsche, cross the line in unison.
 After a hard second half of the race, the #32 Duller Motorsport BMW M3 GTR takes fourth ahead of the Eclipse Mosler.
 GTS Motorsport, after some highs and lows, end the race in 6th position and third in GTC ahead of the 911virgin.com crew in their 996 GT3 Cup car.
 TJH Motorsport take the Class 2 win in 8th overall after a relatively calm race with Simply Racing's Porsche 964 taking a well-earned Class 1 victory in such a vintage car.
 The Chad Motorsport team just manage to claim 10th ahead of Colin White's CWS Racing BMW M3 E46, which is second in Class 1.
-TH Motorsport's race was free of any trouble, a quiet race for the little Volkswagen Golf Diesel.
+TH Motorsport's race was free of any trouble, a quiet race for the Volkswagen Golf Diesel.
 After being practically gifted the Class 3 by Team Thrush's troubles, Pete Daniels Motorsport take the Class 3 win, with both cars crossing the line next to each other.
-Meanwhile, in third in Class 4, the remarkable Team Top Gear BMW 330d of Jeremy Clarkson practically begging the car to make the finish.
-He eventually crossed the line 39th overall, 3rd in class, a notable achievement for such an inexperienced group of drivers, bar The Stig (Ben Collins) who had raced in the 24 Hours of Le Mans prior, having huge accident damage, among other setbacks, to come home with a class podium in the Top Gear trio's first ever 24-hour race.
-Clarkson shouting "Yes!
-You brilliant little car!
-God, this is just brilliant.
-That's absolutely epic!" after crossing the line.
+Meanwhile, in third in Class 4, the Team Top Gear BMW 330d of Jeremy Clarkson practically begging the car to make the finish.
+He eventually crossed the line 39th overall, 3rd in class, a notable achievement for an inexperienced group of drivers, bar The Stig (Ben Collins) who had raced in the 24 Hours of Le Mans prior, having huge accident damage, among other setbacks, to come home with a class podium in the Top Gear trio's first ever 24-hour race.
 Out of the 60 starters, 46 were classified at the end of the race, the last car being 286 laps behind the winner, being the #72 OJP Sport Racing Honda Civic.